KyrosKrane/Sanctum-LFR-Notes/README.md

 ## The Jailer's Vanguard
 ### The Tarragrue
+While clearing trash:

-While clearing trash, encourage people to pick up the Ever Beating Heart or The Stone Heart anima powers - it's much easier if everyone has one of those.
+`/i Try to pick up the Ever Beating Heart or The Stone Ward anima powers - it's much easier if everyone has one of those.
+Do NOT get Ten of Towers; it's trash on LFR.`

+The raid lead or assistant should mark players with the Ever Beating Heart power.

+For the boss:

 `/i When the floor goes black, run to the clear spot.
 If you get Chains of Eternity, hide behind someone with the Ever Beating Heart or The Stone Heart anima powers.`

-`/i If you get a purple circle around you, RUN AWAY from other players - you'll fear them.
+`/i If you get a purple circle around you, STAND STILL and let others move away from you - you'll fear them if you run over them.
 Hero on pull.`

 ### Eye of the Jailer